FactomProject/FactomDocs/factomDataStructureDetails.md

 Entry Credit addresses will range between `EC1m9mouvUQeEidmqpUYpYtXg8fvTYi6GNHaKg8KMLbdMBrFfmUa` and `EC3htx3MxKqKTrTMYj4ApWD8T3nYBCQw99veRvH1FLFdjgN6GuNK`

+#### Private Keys

+Private keys for Factoids and Entry Credits follow a similar pattern.
+They start with Fs and Es, with the s standing for secret.

+##### Factoid Private Keys

+Single signature private keys are represented in human redable form using the same base58check as the public keys.
+The only difference is the prefix bytes.
+The Factoid private key prefix is `0x6478`.

+Human readable Factoid private keys will range between `Fs1KWJrpLdfucvmYwN2nWrwepLn8ercpMbzXshd1g8zyhKXLVLWj` and `Fs3GFV6GNV6ar4b8eGcQWpGFbFtkNWKfEPdbywmha8ez5p7XMJyk`

+##### Entry Credit Private Keys

+Single signature private keys are represented in human redable form using the same base58check as the public keys.
+The only difference is the prefix bytes.
+The Entry Credit private key prefix is `0x5db6`.

+Human readable Entry Credit private keys will range between `Es2Rf7iM6PdsqfYCo3D1tnAR65SkLENyWJG1deUzpRMQmbh9F3eG` and `Es4NQHwo8F4Z4oMnVwndtjV1rzZN3t5pP5u5jtdgiR1RA6FH4Tmc`

 ## Block Elements

 These data structures are constructed of mostly User Elements defined by the Federated servers.